swcarpentry/shell-novice/_episodes/01-intro.md

 -   interact with us

-They can do the last of these in many different ways, including speech recognition using systems such as Alexa or Google Home, through a keyboard and mouse, or a touch screen interface on mobile devices.
+They can do the last of these in many different ways, including through a keyboard and mouse, or touch screen interfaces, or speech recognition using systems.
 While such hardware interfaces are becoming more commonplace, most interaction is still done using screens, mice, touchpads and keyboards.
 Although most modern desktop operating systems communicate with their human users by